Choosing a Nearshore Partner? 7 Questions to Ask First

 7 Questions To Ask Before Choosing A Nearshore Partner

 Once you decide to expand with a nearshore partner, your next step is to start interviewing candidates.
 To gain the most benefit from your new partner(s), they need to be ready to help you streamline your transition across the national market border and help you build a well-rounded set of off-shoring policies.
+The research and interview phase is essential to finding the right nearshore development partner for your business.
+Here are the top questions to have answered before you choose a nearshore partner.- Is the company headquartered in the U.S.?

 - Are they experienced with nearshore partnership?